 Most people find something surprising in this data: their side hustle time probably isn’t when they think it is.
 The morning blocks before work start might be genuinely depleting because you’re rushing.
 The evening window might look available on the calendar but find you operating at a 1 or 2 on focus.

-Research on circadian rhythms shows that while most people experience a secondary energy peak in late afternoon (roughly 3-7pm), individual differences in chronotype (your genetically influenced preference for earlier or later sleep-wake timing) can shift this peak earlier or later [5].
-Your secondary peak – the second-highest energy point in your day – might appear at an unexpected time (early evening for some, early morning on weekends for others, or even Wednesday afternoons).
+Research on circadian rhythms shows that while many people experience a secondary energy peak in late afternoon (roughly 3pm to 7pm), individual differences in chronotype can shift this peak earlier or later [5].
+Your secondary peak (the second-highest energy point in your day) might appear at an unexpected time, such as early evening for some, early morning on weekends for others, or even Wednesday afternoons.

 Step 2: Identify your three energy windows